Glen Campbell: I'll Be Me (soundtrack)

 Glen Campbell: I'll Be Me is the soundtrack to the 2014 American documentary film of the same name based on the life of country music singer Glen Campbell.
 An extended play consisted of five songs was released by Big Machine Records was released on October 17, 2014, in anticipation of the film's theatrical release, and was followed by a full soundtrack featuring 10 songs, which also includes tracks from the extended play, released on October 31.

 Prior to the soundtrack release, three of the songs were released as singles.
-The Band Perry's rendition of "Gentle on My Mind" and Campbell's last studio recording of "I'm Not Gonna Miss You" were released on the same date, September 29, whereas "Remembering" sung by Ashley Campbell, was released in late-2015, after the soundtrack releases.
+The Band Perry's rendition of "Gentle on My Mind" and Campbell's last studio recording of "I'm Not Gonna Miss You" were released on the same date, September 29, whereas "Remembering", co-written and sung by Ashley Campbell, was released in late-2015, after the soundtrack releases.
 At the 57th Grammy Awards, the first two songs, won awards for Best Country Song and Best Country Duo/Group Performance, while at the 58th Grammy Awards, the soundtrack won the Grammy Award for Best Compilation Soundtrack for Visual Media.
 The song "I'm Not Gonna Miss You" received nominations at various ceremonies, including the Academy Award for Best Original Song.

 The album debuted at number 147 on Billboard 200, and peaked at number 103, the following week.
 It also topped the Soundtracks chart and on Top Country Albums, and also sold a total of 23,100 copies as of July 2015.